vomesh/puppet-splunk/files/licenses/README.md

 ### License files
-- Place you Splunk license file(s) in this folder.
+- Place your Splunk license file(s) in this folder.
 - Files can have any filename but need to end in .lic